Some results on the penalised nematic liquid crystals driven by multiplicative noise: Functional spaces and Preparatory lemma

 with numbers $p,q,r \in [1,\infty]$ satisfying

-The map $b$ is the trilinear form used in the mathematical analysis of the Navier-Stokes equations, see for instance \cite{Temam}.
-It is well known that one can define a bilinear map $B_2$ defined on $\h^1 \times \h^1$ with values in $(\h^1)^\ast$ \del{(is the dual of $\h^1$)} such that We can also a define bilinear map\footnote{In the context of the Navier-Stokes Equations, the map $B_1$ is usually denoted by $B$.} $B_1$ from $\ve \times \ve$ with values in $\ve^\ast$ such that
+The map $b$ is the trilinear form used in the mathematical analysis of the Navier-Stokes equations, see for instance \cite[Chapter II, Section 1.2]{Temam}.
+It is well known (see for e.g. \cite[Chapter II, Section 1.2]{Temam}) that one can define a bilinear map $\tilde{B}$ defined on $\h^1 \times \h^1$ with values in $(\h^1)^\ast$ \del{(is the dual of $\h^1$)} such that